 Nickel three-cent pieces of 1865-1889 were issued because silver 3¢ coins were hoarded for their intrinsic value during the Civil War era, and these coins as well facilitated the purchase of 3¢ stamps.
 The obverse depicts Liberty facing left with a coronet inscribed liberty.
 The reverse features the roman numeral III encircled by a laurel wreath.
 These 3¢ coins were not easy to "compute" for transactions and lost favor with banks, shops and the public.

-See all Three-Cent pieces: Silver and Nickel
+See our Three-Cent piece inventory: Silver and Nickel

 These silver coins worth five cents were struck at the U.S. Mint from 1794-1873.
 The first were Flowing Hair issues of 1794-1795, featuring Liberty with streaming hair on the obverse and a small eagle perched on a cloud and surrounded by a wreath on the reverse.
 The Draped Bust design introduced in 1796 features Liberty with flowing locks and a hair ribbon, seven stars to her left and six to her right, and a small eagle on the reverse.
 The 1797-dated Draped Bust half dimes come in three variations including 13, 15 or 16 stars on the obverse.
 No half dimes were struck during 1798-1799.
 The Draped Bust obverse resumed from 1800-1805, but with a new Heraldic Eagle reverse adapted from the Great Seal of the United States.

 Half dime designs: Flowing Hair, Draped Bust, Capped Bust and Liberty Seated.
 Silver half dimes were discontinued in 1873 and replaced by the more popular 5¢ nickel coins.